Introduction to Music Therapy Weekend (November 2019)

 This weekend will be useful for anyone wishing to find out more about music therapy.
 It details how music therapists work in a variety of different settings.
 It will be beneficial to those wishing to satisfy curiosity, and also enable those who may wish to consider training as a music therapist to reflect on their motivations and skills.

 Participants will be expected to engage in small group discussions and there are several practical sessions during the weekend where participants will be encouraged to explore and play a wide range of percussion instruments.
 Comfortable clothing should be worn and participants can bring their own instruments if they wish.

-This weekend will provide an introduction to music therapy, specifically the approach taught on the post graduate MA course at Roehampton University.
-It is very useful for anyone wishing to undertake a career in Music Therapy and for those who would like to find out more about what is actually involved in practice.
+This weekend will provide an introduction to music therapy, specifically the approach taught on the post graduate MA course at the University of Roehampton.
+It is very useful for anyone wishing to undertake a career in music therapy and for those who would like to find out more about what is actually involved in practice.
 A certificate of attendance will be available at the end of the weekend.